securesign/artifact-signer-ansible/molecule/README.md

 Note that each of the above commands can be followed by scenario name, e.g. `molecule converge <scenario>` to test a specific scenario (`default` is the default scenario).
 Scenarios are subdirectories of this directory.

-## Testing Farm/Molecule integration specifics
+## AWS EC2 integration specifics

-Testing Farm VMs expire and are destroyed automatically after a period of time (Testing Farm default is 30 minutes).
-This can be changed in the `molecule.yml` of an individual scenario (e.g. `molecule/default/molecule.yml`).
-To change this value, set the `duration` attribute of a `platforms` item to number of minutes after which the VM will be destroyed.
+AWS EC2 VMs expire and are destroyed automatically after a period of time (Pruned around midnight daily).
+Any infrastructure set up to allow for an EC2 instance to work is also pruned, but the molecule create command sets everything up again if they were deleted.

+If you are having issues adding the vm to known hosts, you need to manually prune all infrastructure in the aws console, then run molecule create again which will set up a fresh infrastructure ready to use.

-When a VM expires, you have to run `molecule reset` to remove locally cached information about it and start over.
+When a VM expires or is pruned, you have to run `molecule reset` to remove locally cached information about it and start over.

 ## Using a different VM provider